geopm/theta-tutorial/QUICKSTART.md

 Please read through the features that these Agents implement, and try using them with your application.
-The agent is selected with the --geopm-agent command line option for the geopmaprun command and the json policy file for each agent can be generated with the geopmagent(1) command line tool.
+The agent is selected with the --geopm-agent command line option for the geopmaprun(1) command and the json policy file for each agent can be generated with the geopmagent(1) command line tool.